Update May 17: We've speed tested the Galaxy S10 5G on Verizon's network, and it's capable of very fast downloads exceeding 1 Gbps.

 Be sure to check out our updated page of the Galaxy S10 deals page for the latest discounts and sales.

 Design and display size

-The Galaxy S10e, S10 and S10 Plus all sport Samsung's new design language, which includes an Infinity O display.
+The entire Galaxy S10 family sports Samsung's new design language, which includes an Infinity O display.
 Instead of featuring a notch that hangs from the top of the screen, there's a hole punch on the top right side.
-It's fairly unobtrusive, but the S10 Plus has a wider hole punch to accommodate its two front cameras, while the other phones have a smaller hole for a single front camera.
+It's fairly unobtrusive, but the S10 Plus and S10 5G have a wider hole punch to accommodate their dual front cameras, while the other phones have a smaller hole for a single front camera.

 The Galaxy S10, S10e and S10 Plus all come in multiple colors, including Prism Black, Prism White and Prism Blue, as well as Flamingo Pink (except in the U.K.) and Prism Green (except in the U.S.).